 BRANCH COMMITTEE MEMBER

 MEMBERSHIP NUMBER

 NAME

-I have made a disclosure(s) to the Safegua ments in the MS1 Self Declaration to be transfer of the second and that I will inform RBL of any changes in ccepted by the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ments in the MS1 Self Declaration to be tranding Team via my MEO which has been a nd that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone numbers of the public can contact you YES NO
+Are you happy for your telephone numbers of the public can contact you • YES NO

 BRANCH COMMITTEE MEMBER

 MEMBERSHIP NUMBER

 NAME

-I have made a disclosure(s) to the Safegua ments in the MS1 Self Declaration to be transfer of the second and that I will inform RBL of any changes in ccepted by the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ments in the MS1 Self Declaration to be transfer of the MS1 Self Declaration to be transfer of the MS1 Self Declaration to be transfer and that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone numbers of the public can contact you YES NO
+Are you happy for your telephone numbers of the public can contact you • YES NO

 BRANCH COMMITTEE MEMBER

 MEMBERSHIP NUMBER

 NAME

-I have made a disclosure(s) to the Safegua ments in the MS1 Self Declaration to be tr ording Team via my MEO which has been a nd that I will inform RBL of any changes in ccepted by the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ments in the MS1 Self Declaration to be tranding Team via my MEO which has been a nd that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

 Are you happy for your telephone numbers of the public can contact you YES NO

-BRANCH BCS SUPPORTER
+BRANCH COMMITTEE MEMBER

 MEMBERSHIP NUMBER

-EMAIL ADDRESS

 NAME

-I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer to the trans ccepted by the RBL a nd does no ot
+By signing below, I confirm that: the statements in the MS1 Self Declaration to be true and, where a statement is not true, I have made a disclosure(s) to the Safeguarding Team via my MEO which has been accepted by the RBL and does not prevent me from carrying out this role; and that I will inform RBL of any changes in my circumstances which would affect the veracity of this declaration.

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

-Name: Signature: Date:
+Name: Signature: Date: Date:

-Are you happy for your telephone numbers of the public can contact yo YES NO
+Are you happy for your telephone numbers of the public can contact you • ·

-BRANCH BCS SUPPORTER
+BRANCH COMMUNITY COORDII NATOR

 MEMBERSHIP NUMBER

 EMAIL ADDRESS

 NAME

-I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer to the trans ccepted by the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ments in the MS1 Self Declaration to be tracking Team via my MEO which has been a nd that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

-Name: Signature: Date:
+Name: Signature: Date: Date:

-Are you happy for your telephone numbers of the public can contact yo · YES NO
+Are you happy for your telephone number to be published on the branch website so members of the public can contact you about branch matters.
+YES NO